havin89/audiora/README.md

 This project is open source and available under the [MIT License](LICENSE).

-## 📞 Support

-For questions or support regarding the website:
-- Email: [your email]
-- Location: Diyarbakır, Türkiye

----

 **🎧 Audiora - Enhancing safety and independence through AI-powered sound awareness**